Reganmatics/100_DaysOf_C/README.md

 # Streak: 100_Daysof_Code
-- This projects in this streak are a redo of the alx C curriculum with the excdption of the deadlines.
+- <strong>The projects in this streak are a redo of the alx C curriculum with the exception of the deadlines.</strong>

 # Day 1: 0x00.
 C - Hello, World
 Steps to compiling a C program